larabros/elogram/docs/quickstart.rst

     panel.

 ``accessToken``
-    If you do not currently have one, use ``null``.
+    Assuming you do not currently have one, use ``null``.

 ``redirectUrl``
     The URL to redirect to after a user authorizes the Instagram client.

-To retrieve an access token, first instantiate the client, then retrieve the login helper object and check whether to redirect or retrieve an access token:
+After instantiating the client, retrieve the login helper object and redirect to the authorization page (or retrieve an access token if the user has authorized):

 .. code-block:: php